roboticslab-uc3m/questions-and-answers/README.md

 Please, before asking any question, read the guidelines at: [Developer Manual: Asking Questions](http://robots.uc3m.es/gitbook-developer-manual/asking-questions.html)

-Follow this link to see all Open and Closed GitHub Issues of this repository: [LINK](https://github.com/roboticslab-uc3m/QA/issues?utf8=%E2%9C%93&q=is%3Aissue)
+To see all Open and Closed GitHub Issues of this repository, please follow this link: [LINK](https://github.com/roboticslab-uc3m/QA/issues?utf8=%E2%9C%93&q=is%3Aissue)